hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/143_address_of_welcome_at_almora_and_reply.md

 following brief reply:

-This is the land of dreams of our forefathers, in which was born Pârvati, the Mother of India.
+This is the land of dreams of our forefathers, in which was born Pārvati, the Mother of India.
 This is the holy land where every ardent soul in India wants to come at the end of its life, and to close the last chapter of its mortal career.
 On the tops of the mountains of this blessed land, in the depths of its caves, on the banks of its rushing